-In 2012, Mrs. Huong Nguyen received the Humphrey Fellowship from the United States Government to spend a year of non-degree graduate-level study, leadership development, and professional collaboration with U.S counterparts in University of Minnesota, United States.
-During her trip to Seattle organized by the Humphrey Program in the University of Washington, she met Kirk Adams, the President of the Lighthouse for the Blind, at a dinner in March 2013.
-This was the first time she heard about the model of social entrepreneurship that adopted the business mindset to address social issues.
-She surprised to know that the Lighthouse for the Blind in Seattle could produce such high-quality manufacturing products that it could be supplier of aerospace manufacturers like Boeing, though it is a social impacted organization.
-Returning to the hotel with Kirk’s words “Maybe one day you can do something to help the blind people in Vietnam”, Huong started immediately searching information about the blind in Vietnam and their situation.
+In 2012, Mrs. Huong Nguyen received the Humphrey Fellowship from the United States Government, granting her the opportunity to spend a year of non-degree graduate-level study, leadership development, and professional collaboration with U.S counterparts at the University of Minnesota.
+During her trip to Seattle, organized by the Humphrey Program at the University of Washington, she met Kirk Adams, President of Lighthouse for the Blind, at a dinner in March 2013.
+This was the first time she had heard about the model of social entrepreneurship, a model designed to adopt a business mindset to address social issues.
+She was surprised to learn that Lighthouse for the Blind, through its Seattle operations, could produce manufacturing products of such high quality that they could be suppliers of aerospace manufacturers like Boeing, even though it is an organization established for the primary purpose of having a positive social impact.
+Returning to the hotel with Kirk’s words “Maybe one day you can do something to help the blind people in Vietnam”, Huong started immediately searching for information about the blind in Vietnam and their situation.

 While relatively little research has been done to document the plight of the bind in Vietnam, what few figures we have available reflect the difficulties they face in society today.
 Only 8% of the Vietnamese visually impaired go to school, 15% attend training courses, and 20% have jobs.
 Most of the Vietnamese blind live dependent on their families, and rarely communicate with others in their communities.
 They often do not believe in themselves and feel they have little hope for the future.